This seems familiar....

 New tech at GTC12 lets punters pretend to be Tom Cruise in Minority Report: opening windows, moving them, closing them, and essentially acting like a cool, futuristic cop.
 Eyesight Mobile Technologies performed an interesting demonstration on the exhibit floor.
-In the video, marketing director Liat Rostock shows us how the firm' …
+In the video, marketing director Liat Rostock shows us how the …

 MS Kinect does this already (?)